 We seek to have the right policies, processes and procedures in place.
 Further, and as importantly, we seek to foster an environment where respect for the individual and their rights is a core value.
-We encourage any individual who has concerns about unethical behaviour in any part of our business or operations to speak up-and to do so without fear of retaliation.
+We encourage any individual who has concerns about unethical behaviour in any part of our business or operations to speak up and to do so without fear of retaliation.
+While much of what we do in this area will remain the same from year to year, we cannot be complacent and are always looking to improve.
+Therefore, in the last year we have made a number of enhancements to the protections described in our previous Modern Slavery Act Transparency Statement.
+These enhancements are detailed below.

-We cannot be complacent and we are always looking to improve.
-However, I am proud of who we are at Accenture, the ethical values we share and the human rights commitments we seek to uphold in our business.
-It is in this context that we are publishing our Modern Slavery Act Statement below.
+I am proud of who we are at Accenture, the ethical values we share and the human rights commitments we seek to uphold in our business.
+It is in this context that we are publishing our 2018 Modern Slavery Act Transparency Statement below.